sdelozier15/web-scraping-challenge/README.md

 Converted Python scraper script - scrape_mars.py

 This file has been converted from the above Jupyter Notebook file into a Python script to scrape the above data.
-A few adjustments were made:

-    Splinter's browser has been made headless for deployment, A dictionary compiles the results of various scraping functions adapted from the Jupyter Notebook file, and Sleep functions were inserted to ensure proper selection of data.

 Flask app - app.py